aosedge/aos_servicemanager/README.md

 [![CI](https://github.com/aoscloud/aos_servicemanager/workflows/CI/badge.svg)](https://github.com/aoscloud/aos_servicemanager/actions?query=workflow%3ACI)

-AOS Service Manager (SM) is a part of AOS system which resides on the vehicle side and stands for the following tasks:
+Aos Service Manager (SM) is a part of Aos system which resides on the device side and stands for the following tasks:

-* communicate with the backend;
+* communicate with the communication manager;
-* install, remove, start, stop AOS services;
+* install, remove, start, stop Aos services;
-* configure AOS services network;
+* configure Aos services network;
-* configure and monitor AOS services and system resource usage;
+* configure and monitor Aos services and system resource usage;
-* provide persistent storage and state handling for AOS services.
+* provide persistent storage and state handling for Aos services.

 See architecture [document](doc/architecture.md) for more details.